-We came a cross a few other Monday walkers but I am sure that the BBC forecasting had kept all but the intrepid (fool hardy?) away.
-The early autumn sunshine was tempered by a pleasant cooling breeze, preventing us from overheating on the more steeper sections.
-The air was clear, enabling to see as far as the Welsh mountains to the west, Clee Hill to the north and and Bredon Hill to the east.
-As we neared the Beacon, ominously dark clouds could be seen building to the south west.
+We came across a few other Monday walkers but I am sure that the BBC forecasting had kept all but the intrepid (foolhardy?) away.
+The early autumn sunshine was tempered by a pleasant cooling breeze, preventing us from overheating on the steeper sections.
+The air was clear, enabling us to see as far as the Welsh mountains to the west, Clee Hill to the north and Bredon Hill to the east.
+As we neared the Beacon, ominously dark clouds could be seen building to the southwest.
 Stopping a while in the lee of the Beacon cairn itself to take photos and eat our packed lunch we engaged in conversation with some fellow summiteers from Utah.
-They were in the UK for six weeks, some British friends from Malvern (visible way down below us) had suggested they come up for the views.
+They were in the UK for six weeks, and some British friends from Malvern (visible way down below us) had suggested they come up for the views.
 They were eager to be off the hill by the time the rain clouds arrived.
-They left us to finish off our lunch.
+They left us to finish our lunch.

 That night, our sleep was disturbed by heavy pounding rain and an associated thunderstorm.
 We woke to yet more precipitation filling the road guttering and overflowing the drains.
 Breakfast was magnificent, artistically presented and beautifully cooked.
 I think this hotel is going to receive a favourable review from us!

 We had planned to drive to our next accommodation the Throckmorton near Coughton Hall and follow a walk that I had planned a few days earlier, however as the rain didn’t appear as if it would abate, we decided to visit the nearby British Camp and Holy Well that we had missed on yesterdays fore-shortened hike.